grpc/grpc-swift/README.md

 1. Bump the version in the `SwiftGRPC.podspec` file

 1. Merge these changes, then create a new `Release` with corresponding `Tag`.
 Be sure to include a list of changes in the message

+1. Push the update to the CocoaPods specs repo:

+    `$ pod trunk push`